AngelosTheodorakis/Data-Science-Projects/EKPA_Postgraduate_study/README.md

 - **Variable_Labels.md** contains all the variable labels, in order for someone to know what the variables represent.
 - **My_encoding.R** will contain the code for data analysis I intend to do for this study (Not ready yet).\

-I have not uploaded the data I used, since I had not the license to do so.
+I have not uploaded the data I used, since I wasn't allowed to do so.